sam-tritto/resume-parser/README.md

 A Resume Parser built on LangExtract and Streamlit

-That's a great idea\!
-A clear setup guide is essential for any GitHub project.

-Here is the markdown code for a **Setup and Installation** section of your `README.md`.
-This guide is structured to be clear, professional, and easy for any developer to follow.

 ### ⚙️ Setup and Installation

 Follow these steps to get the **Gemini Resume Parser App** running locally on your machine.